handyCAPS/timslider/README.md

 Installation
 ------------

+Using bower: `bower install --save handyCAPSSLider` This is linked to the 'timslider' repo, because bower has some growing up to do.

+Not using bower:

 1. Download the js folder or clone the repo.
 There's a minified and full version.
 2. Link to the script in your page.
 3. Add classes to the desired items.
 Defaults are: